 If you are looking for delicious spiced apples that are savory and sweet in every bite, look no further.
 These skillet fried apples are dripping with cinnamon and brown sugar and the delightful crunch of pecans turns this side dish into a real southern delicacy that will remind you of being in Paula Deen’s kitchen.

-Now I know when we use the term fried, that people think omgosh, so unhealthy.
-But these apples are not fried in the sense that they are drowned in vegetable oil, but rather complimented with butter while they stew or saute up.
+Now I know when we use the term fried, that people think omygosh, so unhealthy.
+But these apples are not fried in the sense that they are drowned in vegetable oil, but rather complemented with butter while they stew or saute up.
 In fact, they probably should be called sauteed apples!

-You wont believe how easy these southern fried apples are to make and since they are done in under 15 minutes, no excuses not to include a super delicious apple side to your holiday menu.
-Now my particular recipe creates around 2 cups of sliced apples, or 4 generous servings.
+You won’t believe how easy these southern fried apples are to make and since they are done in under 15 minutes, no excuses not to include a super delicious apple side dish to your holiday menu.
+Now my particular recipe creates around 2 cups of sliced apples or 4 generous servings.

 - Butter – You can use salted or unsalted butter, but all good Southern dishes start with butter!